Yoast/archive/readme.txt

 * Bugfixes
 	* Fixes a security issue where an admin could XSS another admin by saving a setting.
+	* Fixes a PHP notice in the settings and on the frontend.

 = 1.9.1 =